Northern District Police Station

-Northern District Police Station is a historic police station located at Baltimore, Maryland, United States.
+Northern District Police Station (aka "The Castle at Keswick") is a historic police station located at Baltimore, Maryland, United States.
 It is a complex of interconnected buildings designed in the late Victorian/French Renaissance style consisting of a three-story main station house with a hipped roof and dormers; a connected two story building which had originally housed the cellblock; and a pair of hipped roof garages which were originally used as livery buildings.
-They are in turn connected to an "L"-shaped building consisting of the original clerestoried stable and flat roofed garage.
+They are in turn connected to an L-shaped building consisting of the original clerestoried stable and flat roofed garage.
 The buildings encircle a courtyard which is now used as a parking lot.
 It was designed by Henry F. Brauns in 1899.

 Northern District Police Station was listed on the National Register of Historic Places in 2001.
+Maryland Historical Trust said it was the "best and most intact example" of Victorian/French Renaissance in Baltimore.
+It is one three remaining police stations from the period.

+On November 10, 2025, a multiple-alarm fire involving 100 fire fighters caused "serious" damage to the building.
+The roof burned and collapsed, and the third floor, location of the original gymnasium, was destroyed.